VOCES ON PBS: Adios Amor - The Search For Maria Moreno

 Featuring photographers, reporters, radio producers, labor activists, historians and Maria’s children, “Adios Amor: The Search for Maria Moreno” pays tribute to the people whose hard work feeds the nation and celebrates the courageous woman who told their story to the world.

-This film was available to stream on demand through Oct.
-25, 2019.
+This film is no longer available to stream on demand

 Join The Conversation: